cesca95/TeleoperatedGroundRobot/README.md

 This branch is about creating a project to teleoperate a robot using a Leap Motion controller with hand gestures.

 ##### Inputs

-Hand and fingers motions.
+Hands and fingers motions.

 ##### Internal working

-Images taken by two cameras are analyzed to reconctruct a 3D representation of what the device sees.
-Tracking algorithms interprat the 3D data and infer the pitch and the roll of occluded objects.
+Images taken by two cameras are analyzed to reconsctruct a 3D representation of what the device sees.
+Tracking algorithms interpret the 3D data and infer the pitch and the roll of occluded objects.
 Tresholds for commands are:
   * pitch
   -50 to -20 degrees
   * roll
   -100 to -50 and 80 to 130 degrees

 ##### Outputs
 Outputs are commands for robot.
-When gesture command will be in pitch treshold, value 0.5 (move forward) will be send to robot.
-When gesture command will be in lower treshold of roll, value -0.5 (turn right) will be send to robot.
+When gesture command will be in pitch treshold, value 0.5 (move forward) will be send to the robot.
+When gesture command will be in lower treshold of roll, value -0.5 (turn right) will be send to the robot.
 Value 0.5 (turn left) will be send when gesture command will be in higher tershold for roll.

 ## Implementation